 Chief Executive Officer

-Sims was named chief executive officer at Medical City Fort Worth June 2017.
-Since 2014, Sims has served as senior vice president and chief operating officer at Hospital Corporation of America’s (HCA) Tulane Health System, where he was responsible for daily operations of two acute care hospitals with more than 500 beds and 35 hospital based clinics.
+Sims was named chief executive officer at Medical City Fort Worth in 2017.
+Sims came to Fort Worth after serving as senior vice president and chief operating officer at Hospital Corporation of America’s (HCA) Tulane Health System, where he was responsible for daily operations of two acute care hospitals with more than 500 beds and 35 hospital based clinics.
 His leadership is credited with remarkable improvements in patient experience, service line growth and recruitment of top talent to the organization.
 He led more than $50 million in construction and capital improvements and exhibited a commitment to the community, having served on multiple community boards including the Louisiana Chapter of the American College of Healthcare Executives.

 Sims brings more than 17 years of healthcare experience to the role.
 He joined HCA in 2011, serving as chief operating officer of St. Lucie Medical Center in Port St. Lucie, Florida, and Associate Chief Operating Officer at Clear Lake Regional Medical Center in Webster, Texas.